wildtruc/winestarter/README.md

 or simply from the menu : Wine > winestarter configurator

 ## Config file edit
 If don't use `winestarter_conf`, you can edit the config file as you wish.
 It is a per game/app file, so you can create many conf files as you want.
+I will add a few other example in the repository ( You could contribute by adding yours, if you like)

 This is a working example for *Final Fantasy XIV*: